 Non-functional requirements

 The CRM system shall be available to IT department on 24 hours every day.
 System response time shall not exceed two seconds without upload document.
 The database storage shall be more than 25GB.
-Consider with culture problem so the system provides two language Chinese and English.
+Consider with culture problem so the system provides two languages which are Chinese and English.

 Users of CRM system shall be IT support or floor manager.
 In addition, they need to register in the system first.
 The user name of an account is used the front of their e-mail address.

 When the IT support finished their maintenance work, they need to fill in a maintenance form which includes start time, finish time, reference number, content of work, confirmatory person, IT staff, etc. Through upload the form then close corresponding case.
+Only manager of the LT Game can check and update reports.
+Besides the manager of LT Game, once the report is sent, no change is accepted.
 In addition, providing a training course for the floor manager can increase the system efficiently.
+The manager of the casino should be forced to use this system with the order form their CEO.
+Any other form of reports should not accept any more.

+The system server should have a maintenance each week.
+All the reports should be check in this maintenance.
+If a report is not yet closed for a week, a warning should appear to alert the manager to change the status of the report to emergency in the beginning of the maintenance time.
+Also, for this not yet closed reports, an email should be send to both the manager of the LT Game.
+This maintenance should be done with a copy of all the reports in the server offline.
+Once all the reports are checked, update to the server process should be done within 2 minutes.

+Besides the above points, system server should not shut down over 2 minutes including maintenance.
+If unexpected shut down happen, all the reports should be kept in the buffer of the client side.
+Once the system is recovery all the buffered report should be uploaded to the server automatically.
+Fail to send report due to the server shut down is not acceptable.

 Domain requirements

-The CRM system shall run on windows os and mac os which are the most common personal computer platform.
+The CRM system (both server side and client side) shall run on windows os and mac os which are the most common personal computer platform.
 Main using the web technology establishes this system.
 Therefore, it must have network connection in a computer.

 System Implementation